 Beautiful Scotland:

 The way through the ever-present reminders at this time of year in Scotland of death, decay and mental illness is to do something colourful or fun.
+When daylight barely seems to happen, and your car's lights stay on all day, its the friendlier, man-made light of the cities that warms you up.
 In Edinburgh on the 30th, a torchlit parade snakes its way down the Mound, bound for Calton Hill:

 This is all part of Edinburgh's commercialised New Year festival.
-Not so long ago, a crowd of perhaps a thousand gathered spontaneously at the Tron kirk on the Royal Mile for the bells.
+Not so long ago, a crowd of perhaps a couple of thousand gathered spontaneously at the Tron kirk on the Royal Mile for the bells.
 Today, around eighty thousand buy tickets for a concert and fireworks show held on Princes St, which is pedestrianised for the night and accessible only to ticket holders.
-It is so successful - and more exciting than the old, organic celebrations - that people come from abroad to experience it.
+It is so successful - and more exciting than the old, organic celebrations - that people come from all round the world to experience it.
 Other cities across the country host more modest events.
-Glasgow's 2003 George Square show with the Proclaimers was a personal highlight, especially as Edinburgh's Franz Ferdinand show the same year was cancelled due to high winds.
+It may have been a while ago, but Glasgow's 2003 George Square show with the Proclaimers was a personal highlight, especially as Edinburgh's Franz Ferdinand show the same year was cancelled due to high winds.
 Shadenfreude is not an exclusively German emotion.

 Wherever you spent your Hogmanay, I hope it was a good one.
 For me, another year closer to death, it is a time of reflection rather than celebration.
 It is a time to quietly assess the last year and ponder the coming one.